-Imaginative Traveller Director Charlie Hopkinson suggests the perfect gastronomic feast based on his recent trip to Cambodia
+Imaginative Traveller Director Charlie Hopkinson suggests the perfect gastronomic feast based on his recent trip to Cambodia.

 Start with a glass of snake wine.
 Apparently snake wine is good for men!
 This cheeky little number has a distinct effect on your pallet; there are no hints of blackberries, no soft tannins or vanilla undertones.
 On the nose there are no floral or liquorish infusions; instead there is a distinctive scaly flavour, leaving you with a unpleasant slimy pallet.
 On the nose there is the bouquet of a damp animal cage, but for lovers of an acidic finish, this certainly has it in bucket loads.
-As for its after effects, I could not possible comment, you will need to ask my wife.
+As for its after effects, I could not possibly comment, you will need to ask my wife.

 Next I recommend a selection of fruits, ensuring you include the lotus fruit, the cashew nut fruit (both delicious) and of course the absolutely revolting smelling durian fruit.
 Actually it tastes OK, although I had vowed not to touch it because it stank so much, but our ever resourceful guide tricked us into eating some and then with howls of laughter explained that we had just eaten the dreaded durian.